leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Database Queries** | Safe SQL execution | `actions/db_client.py` |
 | **Git Operations** | Full git repository management | `actions/git_ops.py` |

+> *"These, sir, are my hands—the tools through which thought becomes action.
+When Mr. Stark asks me to 'pull up the schematics,' I don't simply display them; I read files, search through thousands of lines of code, execute commands, and fetch data from across the digital realm.
+The beauty lies in the versatility: I can read a configuration file, edit a single line of code with surgical precision, run your entire test suite, query your database, and commit the changes to Git—all within a single conversation.
+I've taken the liberty of sandboxing the more... enthusiastic operations.
+One wouldn't want an errant command to format the wrong drive, after all.
+Think of it as having a master craftsman at your disposal, sir, one who can wield any tool in the workshop with equal dexterity."*

+---

 ## 2.4 Memory Functions

 | Function | Description | Module Location |